top of page

 Underside of a lawn mower deck exposing blade; adapter is behind the blade

 The engine is covered by an engine cover or shroud.
-The engine cover is designed to protect the engine and the shroud, which is a metal cover.
-The shroud helps to direct the air flow created by the spinning flywheel over the cooling fins designed into the engine's cylinder head.
+This cover protects the engine, while the shroud, which is a metal cover, helps direct airflow created by the spinning flywheel over the cooling fins designed into the engine's cylinder head.
 If the engine cover bolts or screws become loose, vibration may be misdiagnosed as something more serious.
 Ensure that these fasteners are securely fastened.
-The flywheel also has cooling fins that aid in this air flow.
-Dirt, and grass buildup on these cooling fins can prevent this air flow resulting in the engine running hotter than is acceptable, speeding up its wear.
+The flywheel also has cooling fins that aid in this airflow.
+Dirt and grass buildup on these cooling fins can prevent airflow, resulting in the engine running hotter than acceptable and speeding up its wear.

 Engine cover of lawn mower